💬 Saw something the community should know? Report a tip anonymously → No name, no login. Attach screenshots or documents — it won't disappear here.

 About This Project

 This is a research project documenting the history, families, and public records of the Puyallup Tribe of Indians.
-Every published claim traces to a source — census rolls, FindAGrave memorials, tribal news archives, obituaries, court records, and oral history.
+Every published claim traces to a source — census rolls, FindAGrave memorials, tribal news archives, obituaries, court records, and family knowledge.